Maghnie/docs/developers/api-documentation/guides-and-tutorials/alarming.md

 ![](../../../.gitbook/assets/alert_plot_04.png)

-In this example, we can observe that CO2 level started to rise rapidly with the beginning of the workday.
+In this example, we can observe that the CO2 level started to rise rapidly with the beginning of the workday.
 This is quite normal and nothing to worry about.

 ### Plotting a throughput alarm